alexninogh/alessandro.renzi/README.md

 I can program in Julia, Fortran, C, Python, C++ (listed in order of enjoyment when coding :D).

-> [!WARNING]
-> At the time of starting this personal site project, 29/03/2025, most of the pages and informations are under contruction.

-> [!TIP]
-> Useful [Markdown Guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax/) for GitHub Markdown features.

 ## Table of Contents

 - [Curriculum Vitae](#curriculum-vitae)